-The extent of our ability to take stress-inducing situations in our stride and endure hardships has really been put to the test this past year.
+The extent of our ability to take stress-inducing situations in our stride and endure hardships has really been put to the test for last few years.
 Both at work and in our private lives, the pandemic has increased the daily challenges we face, having a significant impact on our health, relationships and financial circumstances.

 We know that there are people with strong resilience who survive and thrive despite such difficult situations.
 But what makes a person resilient and can it be built up?

 Resilience is typically defined as the capacity to recover from difficult life events.
 “It’s your ability to withstand adversity and bounce back and grow despite life’s downturns,” says Amit Sood, MD, the executive director of the Global Center for Resiliency and Well-Being, creator of the Resilient Option program, and former professor of medicine at the Mayo Clinic in Rochester, Minnesota.

 Resilience is not a trampoline, where you’re down one moment and up the next.
 It’s more like climbing a mountain without a trail map.
 It takes time, strength, and help from people around you, and you’ll likely experience setbacks along the way.
 But eventually you reach the top and look back at how far you’ve come.

 How do you build resilience?